XeniaMLopes/post_LGM_assessment/README.md

 The command above creates the script: file.blueprint.sh , followed by: file.blueprint.plot.sh

-IDs_files:This folder includes a text file with the ID list for each species
+IDs_files: This folder includes a text file with the ID list for each species

 blueprints: This folder includes the blueprint files.
 For each of the baleen whale species, the files named "blueprint" are used as both the input and the configuration file for running the "STAIRWAY PLOT v2".
 The files employed for the plot with minimum coverage of 2x and 10x are included.
 It contains the total number of sites, including the monomorphic sites (line 5) and the folded site frequency spectrum (line 7).
 Additional configuration information are also included, like the used mutation rate (line 16) and generation time (line 17).